ianabel/MCTrans/README.md

  - The Boost C++ Template Library
  - The TOML11 library
  - The SUNDIALS library
- - NETCDF C++ 4.3 or newer (depends upon netcdf C interface 4.6.0 or newer)
+ - NETCDF C and NETCDF C++ 4.3 or newer (depends upon netcdf C interface 4.6.0 or newer)

 Precise dependencies have not been exhaustively tested.
+Running on Windows requires the installation of [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install) (WSL) and installing the following programs on an administrator bash shell.
+MacOS requies [python3](https://www.python.org/downloads/) and of [miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html).

 ### Building MCTrans++

 All the build options are set in the file `Makefile.local`, which you need to provide for your system.
 An example is provided in `Makefile.local.example` -- copy this file to `Makefile.local` and make any edits needed.
 This file is in GNU-compatable Makefile format, and you can set and override all the compilation options here.
 For example, if you are not using the default compiler (g++), then you can add a line to `Makefile.local` that reads `CXX = /path/to/my/c++/compiler`.

 If you're happy with this, let's proceed!

+ 1. Clone this repository into your chosen location.
- 1. Install the Boost library, either using your system package manager or manually by downloading from [here](https://www.boost.org).
+ 2. Install the Boost library, either using your system package manager or manually by downloading from [here](https://www.boost.org).
 If this is a system-wide install, proceed to step 2.
 If you downloaded the Boost libraries, add a line to `Makefile.local` which sets `BOOST_DIR = /path/to/boost`.
- 2. Clone the [TOML11](http://github.com/toruniina/toml11) library into a directory of your choice.
+ 3. Clone the [TOML11](http://github.com/toruniina/toml11) library into a directory of your choice.
 If you clone it into the default location of MCTrans/toml11, proceed to step 3.
 As with Boost, set `TOML11_DIR = /path/to/toml11` in `Makefile.local`.
  4. Install [SUNDIALS](https://computing.llnl.gov/projects/sundials) and edit Makefile.local to set `SUNDIALS_DIR` to the location you have installed the Sundials library in.
 If you are only using SUNDIALS for MCTrans++, a quick intro to installing SUNDIALS is inclued below.
+ 5. Install [NETCDF C and NETCDF C++](https://www.unidata.ucar.edu/software/netcdf/).
+On Linux and WSL, you can install the necessary packages with the default package manager: `apt-get install libnetcdf-dev libnetcdff-dev libnetcdf-c++4-dev libnetcdf-c++4-1`.
+On MacOS, you can use either `brew install netcdf` or `conda install -c anaconda netcdf4` to install the C version, and `conda install -c conda-forge netcdf-cxx4` to install the C++ version.
+Please specify in `Makefile.local` where these libraries are installed.
+For example, `NETCDF_DIR = /usr/local/Cellar/netcdf/4.8.0_2` and `NETCDF_CXX_DIR = /Users/<username>/miniconda3` if you used `brew` and `conda` to install on MacOS.
- 5. Set any other options, e.g. setting the variable `DEBUG` to any value will build a version that you can use to develop MCTrans++ and that includes debug information.
+ 6. Set any other options, e.g. setting the variable `DEBUG` to any value will build a version that you can use to develop MCTrans++ and that includes debug information.
- 6. Run `make MCTrans++`.
+ 7. Run `make MCTrans++`.
+ 8. Test with `make test`.
+ 9. Run specific example files with `./MCTrans++ examples/<filename>.conf`.

 To compile the manual you will need a copy of pdflatex, bibtex, and revtex4.
 A pre-compiled copy of the manual is also distributed in this repository.

 #### Installing SUNDIALS

 If you are only building a version of SUNDIALS for use with MCTrans++ the included script `build_sundials` should provide the minimal needed installation of SUNDIALS.

 If this is your first use of SUNDIALS, and you want a custom install, a quick guide to installing the base libraries follows here.